springer12/express-typescript/readme.md

-The `params.dist.json` file contains the distribution of the settings used by the app.
+The `app/params.dist.json` file contains the distribution of the settings used by the app.
-To get it running you'll need to create `params.json` and adjust it.
+To get it running you'll need to install modules with `npm install` and write settings to `app/params.json`.

 ### Running tests